Your Guide on How to Self-Publish a Book

 Print: With print books, there are two main PDF files to have ready.
 The first file should include a front cover, back cover, spine, and bleed area.
 The second file is your main manuscript that should follow these guidelines.

 With print-on-demand (a go-to in self-publishing), paperbacks are popular (trim size of 6x9 inches).
 At the basic level, put your manuscript together in a Word or Google doc.
-Or try programs like InDesign and Vellum for a more professional layout.
+Or try an ebook writing software for a more professional layout.

 Audiobook: As the fastest-growing segment in publishing, we strongly suggest getting into audio.
 What’s needed here are MP3 audio files of your book being read out loud and your cover design (1400x1400 resolution).
 Separate your audio files by chapters.